 The entrance to St. Mark's Basilica is free, but the entrance line is usually very long, so I recommend booking a guided tour of the Basilica to avoid unnecessary waiting in line and enhance your experience.

 I must also tell you that there are several places to eat near the basilica in case you feel like taking a break or - continue to see its facade from one of the restaurants in the area.

 - Hours: Every day except Sundays from 9:30 am to 5:00 pm.
 Sundays: from 2:00 pm to 4:00 pm.

 3. The Cà D'Oro Palace

-Of the many beautiful palaces that decorate and adorn the city of Venice, the Ca d'Oro palace is one of the most elegant.
+Of the many beautiful palaces that decorate and adorn the city of Venice the Ca d'Oro Palace is one of the most elegant.
 As its name suggests, "Golden House" is the reflection of a building that expresses luxury and power.
-Looking up you will see how its facade is the most striking and elaborate of all the palaces that are on the banks of the Grand Canal.
+Looking up you will see how its façade is the most striking and elaborate of all the palaces that line the banks of the Grand Canal.

 The Ca d'Oro palace currently houses a rich art collection.
 It is a Venetian Gothic style building with a unique charm thanks to the extraordinary subdivision of the architectural elements that are inspired by oriental art.
 While there I would recommend you to take a look at its beautiful courtyard with loggias and beautiful mosaics.

 It currently houses a collection of sculptures, paintings and a large section of ceramic items.